 I am an independent journalist covering social affairs.
-I have reported from the UK and South America for the Guardian, the Independent, New Internationalist, Huffington Post, Equal Times, the Big Issue in the North.
+I have reported from the UK and South America for the Guardian, the Independent, New Internationalist, Huffington Post, Equal Times and the Big Issue in the North.
 I also work at the University of Leeds as a qualified careers adviser, helping students to fulfill their careers ambitions.

 The dispute is one of the largest in China's recent history

 Workers at a factory in southern China, which makes shoes for Nike